 "Alleluia, alleluia, alleluia!
 The strife is o'er, the battle done; Now is the victor's triumph won; Now be the song of praise begun.
 Alleluia!

-The Daily Devotion was written by Dr. Carol Geisler.
-It is based on the hymn, "The Strife is O'er, the Battle Done," which is found on page 464 of the Lutheran Service Book.
+This Daily Devotion was written by Dr. Carol Geisler.
+It is based on the hymn "The Strife Is O'er, the Battle Done," which is number 464 in the Lutheran Service Book.

 To Download Devotion MP3 to your computer, right click here and select "Save Link As" or "Save Target As" or "Download Linked File As"